AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Background

 \subsection{Hoare Triple}

-In essence, an explanation for a bug is a description of how the bug affects the program state.
-A formal way of describing the propagation of program states through code, extensively used in the present paper, is the \emph{Hoare triple}.
-The standard notation of a Hoare triple is $\hoare{P}{C}{Q}$, where $P$ and $Q$ are a property about the program state, and $C$ is a program.
-The Hoare triple is said to be \emph{partially correct}, if the program $C$ starts with a state satisfying $P$ (the \emph{precondition}), and if it terminates, the end state will satisfy $Q$ (the \emph{postcondition}).
-For a simple example, the triple $\hoare{x=0}{x\coloneqq x+1}{x=1}$ is partially correct.
-On top of partial correctness, the Hoare triple is said to be \emph{totally correct}, if $C$ always terminates if starting from a state satisfying $P$.
-In this paper, we do not reason about the termination of programs, so all Hoare triples involved are partially correct.
+An explanation for a bug is a description of how the bug affects the program state.
+A formal way of describing the propagation of program states through code is the \emph{Hoare triple}, whose standard notation is $\hoare{P}{C}{Q}$, where $P$ and $Q$ are both properties about the program state, and $C$ is a program.
+A Hoare triple is \emph{partially correct}, if, whenever the program $C$ starts with a state satisfying $P$ (the \emph{precondition}) \emph{and} terminates, its terminal state will satisfy $Q$ (the \emph{postcondition}).
+In contrast to partial correctness, total correctness requires reasoning that the program $C$ always terminate when the precondition $P$ is met.
+As deciding program termination is beyond the scope of this paper, all Hoare triples in our work are partially correct.
+In our work, we formalize the relationship between conditions with Hoare triples.
+For example, supposing the input condition is $I$, output condition is $O$, and program is $P$, we want to check that the partially correct Hoare triple $\hoare{I}{P}{O}$ holds.